DICOMcloud/DICOMcloud/README.md

 For complete features reference, read more **“DICOM Support”** section.

 # Architecture:
 The DICOMcloud is a web server that can interface with any DICOMweb client over the current implemented features (qido-rs, wado-uri, wado-rs and stow-rs).

-An example DICOMweb client is implemented [here](https://github.com/Zaid-Safadi/dicom-webJS).
+An example DICOMweb client implementation with viewer support is provided [here](https://github.com/DICOMcloud/DICOMweb-js).

 The implementation is customizable by using [StructureMap](https://github.com/structuremap/structuremap) as a DI (Dependency Injection) framework to provide a plug-in architecture.